ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/identifier-generation/type-specific.dotnet.markdown

 ##Inheritance

-Registered conventions are inheritance-aware, so all types that can be assigned from registered type will fall into that convention according to inheritance-hierarchy tree.
+Registered conventions are inheritance-aware so all types that can be assigned from registered type will fall into that convention according to inheritance-hierarchy tree.

 ###Example

-If we create a new class `EmployeeManager` that will derive from our `Employee` class and keep the convention registered in the last example, then both types will use the following:
+If we create a new class `EmployeeManager` that will derive from our `Employee` class and keep the convention registered in the last example, both types will use the following:

 {CODE employees_custom_convention_inheritance@ClientApi\Configuration\IdentifierGeneration\TypeSpecific.cs /}